 Today we have a quick and easy activity to try.
 Drawing on Easter eggs.

 My son loves to draw and I am happy to provide materials that he would like to try.
-I was thinking about how he was not into decorating Easter Eggs last year (read more here) and I thought that perhaps he might enjoy drawing on them instead of just sticking them into some dye.
+We thought we would give drawing on Easter eggs a try.

 I love to try new & easy activities for boys, don’t you?
 I hope you will enjoy having a go.
 Challenge your kids to draw on Easter eggs.